ashwini-kr-sharma/mywebsite/README.md

             └── hugo-coder
 ```

 The `content` and `static` directories are the most important which holds the files where future changes will be made.
-HUGO renders these changes and then builds the new website in the `public` directory which is then mirrored in my [website](https://github.com/ashwini-kr-sharma/)
+HUGO renders these changes and then builds the new website in the `public` directory which is then mirrored in my [website](https://ashwini-kr-sharma.github.io/)

 After making any changes, do the following -

-1. Push the changes to this repository which is my [website github repository](https://github.com/ashwini-kr-sharma/mywebsite)
+1. Push the changes from the root directory `../mywebsite/` to my [website github repository](https://github.com/ashwini-kr-sharma/mywebsite)
-2. Push the `public` folder (a git sunmodule, where HUGO locally rebuilds the website) to my [mirroring website repository](https://github.com/ashwini-kr-sharma/ashwini-kr-sharma.github.io)
+2. Push the `../mywebsite/public` folder (a git submodule, where HUGO locally rebuilds the website) to my [mirroring website repository](https://github.com/ashwini-kr-sharma/ashwini-kr-sharma.github.io)

 ```
 # from the root directory .../mywebsite/